“This was not a new work, but an old hand returning by familiar paths.”

 Commit-History Observations

 Commit metadata shows the repository evolved through at least three visible identity layers.
 The initial commit was made by Ivan <167746537+DeAngDai354@users.noreply.github.com> on 2025-09-11.
 Development then continued under okada0209 <lovelysong0209+2@gmail.com> from September through November 2025.
-A later phase, from December 2025 through March 2026, was committed under Intraverse-Dev-Tech-Hub <thomas.cryptolover@gmail.com>.
+The late-stage phase, from December 2025 through March 2026, was committed under Intraverse-Dev-Tech-Hub <thomas.cryptolover@gmail.com>.

 Both transmission mechanisms capture the victim’s entire runtime environment as a single operation: